Jessicavazm/JessicaVaz_T3A1/README.md

 - Being able to understand what to expect when using each HTTP request method (GET, POST, PUT, DELETE, PATCH) allowed me to design the API more effectively.
 It helped me structure each endpoint properly, ensuring that the correct data was sent and received with each type of request, and made error handling more straightforward.

 Improvement suggested:
-- Explore other testing softwares such as Postman.
+- Explore other testing software such as Postman.
 - Explore different errors types and how to handle them gracefully.
 - Ensure future projects has more validations in place.
 - Implement sanitization for my future projects.